mjstackhouse/export-tool/README.md

   "deliveryKey": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJqdGkiOiIwOGVjN2EyY2Y1OWQ0YjY2YTUyNDcyNmZjYzY0ZDM1OCIsImlhdCI6MTczODYyMzYwOCwibmJmIjoxNzM4NjIzNjA4LCJleHAiOjE3NzAxNTk1NDAsInZlciI6IjIuMC4wIiwic2NvcGVfaWQiOiI4YWQxODQ5Y2VlNTM0ZDFmODNiNzVlOTMzYWRiNzQ1NSIsInByb2plY3RfY29udGFpbmVyX2lkIjoiNzk0MjRmOWFkNGE2MDBjYzRhN2ZiYTFkYmU5OTMwMTQiLCJhdWQiOiJkZWxpdmVyLmtvbnRlbnQuYWkifQ.nNr6oS9MwrOxgYHyZAjxA6HPesjRnuUi26AnYw04vJQ"
 }
 ```

+The key needs to have 'Content preview' enabled, and if your environment has 'Secure access' enabled, then the key needs that as well.

 Adding the key to your configuration will technically expose the key to any roles allowed to use the custom app (if they go looking for it), but it will also speed up the process for the user, so this is ultimately up to whoever configures the custom app.